Philosopher-G33k/QRCodeGenerator/README.md

 ## Features

 - **Text to QR Code**: Convert any text input into a QR code
-- **Real-time Generation**: QR codes are generated instantly as you type
 - **High Quality Output**: QR codes are scaled for optimal clarity and scanning
 - **Clean UI**: Modern SwiftUI interface with intuitive design
 - **Preview Support**: Built-in SwiftUI preview for development